5 Weight Loss Mistakes to Avoid for Lasting Results

 1. Skipping Meals

-Instead of skipping meals, focus on eating balanced portions throughout the day.
-For a complete breakdown of which foods support weight loss best, see our 100 Best Foods for Weight Loss guide.
-If meal planning feels overwhelming, a weight loss meal plan can take the guesswork out of eating right.
+For ideas, see our 100 Best Foods for Weight Loss guide.
+If planning feels overwhelming, a weight loss meal plan can reduce decision fatigue and keep you consistent.

 2. Focusing Only on the Scale